 But…as much as I love this food, and as well it can serve as the foundation of your cat’s diet; variety is still critically important, so please incorporate other wholesome, natural brands in your rotation.

 For cats with CKD (chronic kidney disease): This is a very high protein food.
-While older cats absolutely need adequate high quality protein as they age, research suggests that cats live longer with fewer crises with low protein food.
+While older cats absolutely need adequate high quality protein as they age, research suggests that CKD cats may live longer with fewer crises when given a restricted-phosphorus diet.
 However, the protein issue is still controversial.
-The phosphorus level of the canned food is 0.29%, and in the dry food it is 0.8%.
-You should discuss any food change with your veterinarian, but the answer will almost certainly be “no,” so we do NOT recommend this food for cats with advanced kidney disease.
-On the other hand, this food will often tempt even sick cats to eat, so it may be useful, but you may want to alternate it with a lower protein food.
+The phosphorus level of Life’s Abundance canned food is 0.29%, and in the dry food it is 0.8%.
+You should discuss any food change with your veterinarian, but since the answer will almost certainly be “no,” we do NOT recommend this food for cats with advanced kidney disease.
+On the other hand, this food will often tempt even sick cats to eat, so it may be useful for that purpose.

 Please note: Technical questions about this food should be directed to the manufacturer (877-387-4564) and not to Little Big Cat or Dr. Hofve.
 We cannot advise you on the appropriateness of this food for cats with any particular medical condition.

 Instinctive Choice can be ordered directly from Life’s Abundance; click on the order button to visit their website; or keep reading for more information about this food.
 Life’s Abundance products are not available in stores.
-For technical questions (specific nutrient levels, etc.) you can call the company directly at: , 8:00 AM to 7:00PM EST.
+For technical questions (such as specific nutrient levels, etc.) you can call the company directly at: 877-387-4564, 8:00 AM to 7:00PM EST, Monday-Friday.

 What is not in Instinctive Choice